breatheco-de/content/src/content/how-to/javascript-fill-method.md

+---
-## Javascript Fill Method
+title: "How to use the Javascript Fill Method?"
+subtitle: "Learn how to effectively use the Fill method in JavaScript arrays.
+Explore its syntax, parameters, and practical examples to efficiently populate arrays."
+tags: ["javascript;arrays"]
+authors: ["javierseiglie"]

+---

 Sometimes we need to fill an array with a specific value.
-There are many ways to do this, but the best and easiest way is to use the `fill()` Javascript method.
+There are many ways to do this, but the best and easiest way is to use the `fill()` [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) method.
 In the following example, we use this method to fill an empty array with numbers.

 ```js
 const numbers = [null, null, null, null, null];